 Your landlord will likely ask you to pay the rent on the first of every month.
 However, some of them provide flexibility if you have to mail the check.
 Always check with your landlord about when you must pay the rent.
 Also, check if there's a grace period before late fees get added.

-Security deposit laws vary according to different states.
+.
 Generally speaking, the landlord will refund your entire deposit if you don't break the lease or don't cause any damage to the property.
 Ask your landlord the terms and conditions for getting a full refund of your security deposit before signing a lease.

 At some point in time, you'll move out.
 You must inform your landlord at least one to three months before you move out.
 Failing to do so can cost you your security deposit or additional penalties.
 Always ask your landlord about the minimum notice period before signing a lease.